TriKro/rsb-content/part6-evaluative_product_experiment/wizard-of-oz.md

 * B2C
 * B2B
 * Quantitative
-* Value Proposition
+* Value proposition

 ## Description

-The WOZ experiment is a well-known experiment from the 1970s.
-It involves one or more humans, so called wizards, simulating the functionality of a product manually.
-However the wizards are hidden from the user, which means the user does not know that someone is manually doing the work.
+The WOZ test is a well-known experiment from the 1970s.
+It involves one or more humans, so called wizards, who manually simulate the functionality of a product.
+However, the wizards are hidden so that the user does not know that someone is manually doing the work.

 ### Time Commitment

-WOZ is no "quick and dirty" prototyping method as it requires a higher commitment of resources.
-Depending on the individual test there can be more than one wizard \(human\) interacting "behind the curtains" with the customers.
-The time commitment also depends heavily on the task domain and the number of users exposed to the product.
+WOZ is not a "quick and dirty" prototyping method as it requires a high commitment of resources.
+Depending on the test there can be more than one wizard \(human\) interacting "behind the curtains" with the customers.
+The time commitment also heavily depends on the task domain and the number of users exposed to the product.
 For instance, categorizing images by a wizard \(human\) is easier and faster than transcribing voice for speech recognition.
 Hence the time commitment can vary from days to even several weeks.

 ### How To